HOW TO SELL MUSIC ONLINE IN 2024

 Fans also turn to Facebook platforms to share their concert experiences with others, both during and after performances.
 Amongst weekly platform users, 54% of concertgoers post pictures or videos from concerts on Facebook, and nearly one in three watches Instagram Stories about live music.

-YouTube Music is the world’s largest and most comprehensive music platform with 70+ million official tracks and 2+ billion people using YouTube to listening music each month.
-S
+YouTube Music is the world’s largest and most comprehensive music platform with 70+ million official tracks and 2+ billion people using YouTube to listen to music each month.

 Some great insights for musicians and singers are:

 - Watch time on TV screens of recorded live music performances on YouTube jumped more than 100% globally between July 2019 and July 2020.
 All over the world, people are finding ways to replace the experience of a live concert by getting together for live concerts right in their living rooms.